GENERAL GROWTH PROPERTIES

-News of GGP's financial woes began to circulate in late 2008.
-The problems were the result of the meltdown of the financial system, in general, and also due to GGP's overly-aggressive buyouts of several smaller mall operating companies during the 1990s and 2000s.
+News of financial woes began to circulate in late 2008.
+The problems were the result of The Great Recession, in general, and also due to General Growth Properties' overly-aggressive buyouts of several smaller mall operating companies during the 1990s and early 2000s.

 Sources: